landelare/EditorGuidelinesWithoutTelemetry/README.md

 **Note:** When guidelines are set via .editorconfig they override any other guidelines set via the context menus or command window.

-_Note: This extension collects and transmits anonymized usage statistics to the extension author for product improvement purposes._
+_Note: This extension respects you, and collects no telemetry whatsoever._